 You know how to notice a quality of a music anime straight away?
 With the music!
 Surprising, I know.

 When your entire series, your premise, your core and your heart is based around the meaning and portraying yourself through music, having the characters not care for it is one thing, but having zero FUCKING passion for your soundtrack is a disgrace.
 I am so mad at this series with how it treats its music.
 Let's even go past the fact the directing for the music has no meaning, the tracks themselves are lazy.
 There's about four different variations of the same song, don't worry though, it's not like they're associated to any type of scene other than "sad" or "happy".
 Not only that, but that song, that one constantly repeated track, is the OP.
 Yup.
 That's how little effort was put into it.
 Just take the opening, add some different mixer to it and throw it out there.
 I'm sure nobody will notice.
 Do you know how exasperating it is to hear the same song over and over again?
 There were points where I was relieved to hear a song that isn't a remixed opening.
-I was relieved to hear an form of freshness in the soundtrack of a music show.
+I was relieved to hear any form of freshness in the soundtrack of a music show.
 Let that sink in for a while.

 The other tracks are somewhat okay, but they're not anything good either, they aren't pleasing to listen to for me, they don't feel like they're conveying anything, and since the show doesn't give a damn about how to use them, I feel even less inclined to even give them a chance.

 The visuals are just as dull, perhaps even more, but they aren't infuriating, because this isn't a show about visuals, they're just disappointing.
 The character designs say nothing about them, so instead they try to fit some jokes around how long Yuzu's eyelashes are or how small he is, other characters though, not so much.
 Nice try by putting yet another thing into JUST ONE CHARACTER YOU IDIOTS.
-The visuals themselves, aren't half bad, the backgrounds look solid and there were some nice scenes throughout the show, especially the beach which was a highlight of the show for me every time there was a sunset.
+The other visuals, aren't half bad, the backgrounds look solid and there were some nice scenes throughout the show, especially the beach which was a highlight of the show for me every time there was a sunset.
 Let's get back to negatives though, this show has absolutely no idea what is it doing with it's setting.
 It just throws in places, you have no idea how do they connect, it lacks a proper sense of direction in every place.
 They just jump around between places like it's nothing.
 Nino enters a building to go to a studio, next scene she's next to the place she's supposed to be in and you have no clue whether she had to walk up, down, was it a long distance or whatever, nothing.
 There are even scenes in other parts of that building, but I have no idea where could those ones be placed either.
 They spend a lot of time in the studio, just like in some other locations like the beach and the school, but if I were to move around any of those locations based on the show alone, I would get lost in a matter of seconds.
 Oh, and let's not forget that absolutely "teen-like" sense of fashion.
 The casual cloths are so "rock" and "punk", and the costumes that the band plays in are so "dark", that's what makes them cool, I mean we all know darkness is what teens are into.
 I honestly don't know how do teens in Japan think or what is the current popular style, but I hope it has nothing to do with this.
 Same goes for the hairstyles.
 They're weird, unlike anything I've ever seen before, especially Nino with the two balls on each top side of her head.
 She almost looks like an alien when she has those.

 And then there's the directing.
 Oh dear lord.
 I'll just go out and say it, but you better prepare yourself for the next sentence.
 Almost all important scenes are either done in CGI or with a still shot.